elanale/timelink-tauri/README.md

 ### Common CLI Commands

-Desktop and web app commands can be executed from any directory within the monorepo.
+Any command ran with moon can be executed from any directory within the monorepo.

 #### General